goruck/alexa-ip-cam/README.md

 3. An Alexa-enabled device with a display such as Amazon Echo Show or Spot.
 3. A RTSP proxy running on the local linux machine that aggregates the streams from the cameras on the LAN into one front-end stream.
 This component isn't needed if you only have one camera.
 I used The [LIVE555 Proxy Server](http://www.live555.com/proxyServer/).
 4. A TLS encryption proxy on the local linux machine that encypts the stream from the RTSP proxy server and streams it on local machine's port 443.
 I used [stunnel](https://www.stunnel.org/index.html).
 6. A program running on the local linux machine that uploads camera recording metadata to the Alexa Event Gateway via the [Alexa.MediaMetadata Interface](https://developer.amazon.com/docs/device-apis/alexa-mediametadata.html) to enable the viewing of past events captured by the camera.
-In my case I used a node.js app called [process-events.js](https://github.com/goruck/alexa-ip-cam/blob/master/process-events/process-events.js).
+In my case I used a node.js app I created called [process-events.js](https://github.com/goruck/alexa-ip-cam/blob/master/process-events/process-events.js).
 7. A webserver running on the local linux machine that allows the Lambda instance to access the recordings stored by the cameras.
 I'm using Apache.

 ## Prerequisites